-The FTT proposal remains subject to negotiation between the participating Member States and its timing remains unclear.
-Additional EU Member States may decide to participate.
-Moreover, once the Draft Directive has been adopted, it will need to be implemented into the respective domestic laws of the Participating Member States and the domestic provisions implementing the Draft Directive might deviate from the Draft Directive itself.
+The FTT proposal remains subject to negotiations between the Participating Member States and its timing remains unclear.
+Additional EU Member States may decide to participate and/or Participating Member States may decide to withdraw.

 Prospective holders of the Bonds should consult their own tax advisers in relation to the consequences of the FTT associated with subscribing for, acquiring, holding and disposing of the Bonds.